SanicBTW/FNF-PsychEngine-0.3.2h/README.md

 - - This part will use Forever Engine implementation as it seems to be more softcoded

 - Events:
-- - Might use Lullaby's implementation
+- - Finished, needs to improve - Doesn't work on HTML5

 - Lyrics:
 - - Why not, it will use Lullaby's implementation